Independent Forest Certification

 Canfor is one of the few primary lumber manufacturers to offer products certified to all of the independent certification programs in North America – the Canadian Standards Association (CSA) Sustainable Forest Management Standard, the Forest Stewardship Council® (FSC®) and the Sustainable Forestry Initiative® (SFI®).
 CSA and SFI are fully endorsed by the international umbrella organization for certification, the Programme for the Endorsement of Forest Certification (PEFC).

 Canfor Pulp gives preference to suppliers that offer third-party certified fibre.
-In 2015, we reached our goal of having 82% of our fibre come from third-party certified sources covered by a complete chain of custody.
-Canfor Pulp aims to source 90% of our fibre from PEFC or FSC sources by 2020.
+In 2016, 83% of our fibre came from third-party certified sources covered by a chain of custody, and our goal is to source 90% of our fibre from PEFC or FSC sources by 2020.

-There are three internationally recognized certification programs in North America: Canadian Standards Association (CSA), Forest Stewardship Council (FSC), and Sustainable Forestry Initiative® (SFI®).
-Recent statistics show Canada and the United States are leaders in forest certification globally, which highlights the commitment to sustainability of North American forest managers.
+There are three internationally recognized certification programs in North America: Canadian Standards Association (CSA), Forest Stewardship Council® (FSC®), and Sustainable Forestry Initiative® (SFI®).
+Recent statistics show Canada is a leader in forest certification globally, which highlights the commitment to sustainability of North American forest managers.

 Click Image to Enlarge